ayonsarai/ayonsarai/README.md

 - 👋 Hi, I’m @ayonsarai
 - 👀 I’m interested in Customer Success Management, Software Development  and AI automation
 - 🌱 I’m currently learning Software Engineering and enrolled in Whatcom Community College
-- 💞️ I’m looking to collaborate with SR engineers for mentorship
+- 💞️ I’m looking to collaborate with more experienced developers and engineers for mentorship
 - 📫 How to reach me on Github and Linkedin www.linkedin.com/in/sarai-ayon-32b492166

 <!---